phu004/django_part_five/README.md

 - "form" should map to a new "CreatePerson" object
 - "create_title" should map to the string "Create Person"
-- "already_created" should map to a list of objects that have been created for the "Person" model
+- "already_created" should map to a all the "Person" objects that being created
 <details>
   <summary>Click for solution</summary>